Scibler Smart Scheduler

 Analyzing data, defining personas and user journeys

-The outcome was a set of three broad persona categories that addressed generic profiles of people who wear multiple hats throughout the day.
-Their daily activities may include tasks, interaction and communication related to family + work, business clients + social contacts or purely business.
+The results revealed three broad persona categories, representing general profiles of individuals who juggle multiple roles throughout the day.
+Their daily activities may include tasks, interaction and communication such as balancing family and work, managing business clients and social connections, or focusing purely on business.

 Identifying pain points and ideation

-Information gleaned from the research, persona and scenario definition process allowed us to collaborate on, and define a set of pain points relevant to our target audience.
-Using the pain points and scenarios as launch points, I facilitated a deep dive design charrette with the team, where we collaboratively brainstormed a broad set of ideas.
+Insights from the research, persona development, and scenario definition process enabled us to identify key pain points relevant to our target audience.
+Building on these pain points and scenarios, I led a focused design workshop with the team, where we collaboratively brainstormed a wide range of ideas.

-The many ideas that were generated were then mapped to user scenarios and categorized into potential focus areas.
+The generated ideas were then aligned with user scenarios and organized into distinct focus areas for further development.

 Prioritizing scenarios and concepts

-Current solutions in the market were all manual.
-Email apps such as Mailbox, Triage, Handle and task apps such as Any.do, Wunderlist, Teux Deux etc. We also found that these were solutions adopted by only the most organized of people who are willing to spend time using apps to manage their data.
+Existing market solutions are predominantly manual.
+Email apps like Mailbox, Triage, Handle, and task management tools such as Any.do, Wunderlist, and Teux Deux were primarily adopted by highly organized individuals who were willing to invest significant time in managing their data.

-a. discover email messages that have associated tasks,
+a. detect email messages associated with specific tasks,

 Concepts were explored and evaluated heuristically for technical feasibility and ease of use.